tub-rip/dvs_mcemvs/docs/installation.md

 	cd catkin_ws/src
 	sudo apt-get install python3-vcstool
-	vcs-import < dvs_emvs_stereo/dependencies.yaml
+	vcs-import < dvs_mcemvs/dependencies.yaml

-The previous command should clone the repositories into folders *catkin_simple*, *rpg_dvs_ros*, etc. inside the src/ folder of your catkin workspace, at the same level as this repository *dvs_emvs_stereo*.
-They should NOT be inside the *dvs_emvs_stereo* folder.
+The previous command should clone the repositories into folders *catkin_simple*, *rpg_dvs_ros*, etc. inside the src/ folder of your catkin workspace, at the same level as this repository *dvs_mcemvs*.
+They should NOT be inside the *dvs_mcemvs* folder.

 Additional ROS tools needed (specified in the [package.xml](package.xml) file):